Josh Duggar News: Fat, Depressed, And Now A Failing Car Salesman Who Lets Customers Drive Off Without Paying

 Needless to say, Josh Duggar isn’t living his best life these days, and it’s going to take quite a bit to undo the damage that he’s done.

-[Featured Image by Danny Johnston, File/AP]
+[Featured Image by Danny Johnston/ AP Images]